mattermost/mattermost-handbook-1/source/guides/join-us.md

 Become a paid member of the staff at Mattermost, Inc.:

 - See open staff positions: [See Careers at Mattermost.com](https://mattermost.com/careers/)
+- Read about what it's like to work here: [Previous Join Us content (to be migrated here)](https://docs.mattermost.com/guides/core.html#joining-the-team)

 ## Enterprise Edition Partners